Doctor of Philosophy in Music

-Aspirants to the Ph.D. degree in music theory and musicology are expected to demonstrate reading knowledge of German and a Romance language chosen from French, Italian, Portuguese, or Spanish.
+Aspirants to the Ph.D. degree in music theory and musicology are expected to have a reading knowledge of German, French, Italian, Spanish, or any other foreign language approved by the department.
 Reading proficiency must be demonstrated before scheduling the oral comprehensive examination.
 The student also may be advised to develop reading proficiency in another language or languages in order to pursue research for the dissertation.

 Course of Study

 Specific course work for each student is arranged individually in consultation with the student’s advisor.
 The Ph.D. program normally requires 4 years of full-time study beyond the master’s degree, with the first 2 years devoted to course work.
 A minimum of 18 credit hours is devoted to the dissertation, an original contribution to knowledge in the student’s research area.